Foguang Temple: Layout

-Great East Hall
+Dongda Hall

-Dating from 857 of the Tang Dynasty, the Great East Hall (东大殿) is the third oldest dated wooden building in China after the main hall of the Nanchan Temple dated to 782, and the main hall of the Five Dragons Temple, dated to 831, and the largest of the three.
+Dating from 857 of the Tang dynasty, the Dongda Hall (东大殿), meaning "Great East Hall", is the third oldest dated wooden building in China after the main hall of the Nanchan Temple dated to 782, and the main hall of the Five Dragons Temple, dated to 831, and the largest of the three.
 The hall is located on the far east side of the temple, atop a large stone platform.
 It is a single storey structure measuring seven bays by four or 34 by 17.7 metres (110 by 58 ft), and is supported by inner and outer sets of columns.
 On top of each column is a complicated set of brackets containing seven different bracket types that are one-second as high as the column itself.
 Supporting the roof of the hall, each of the bracket sets are connected by crescent shaped crossbeams, which create an inner ring above the inner set of columns and an outer ring above the outer columns.
 The hall has a lattice ceiling that conceals much of the roof frame from view.
-The hipped-roof and the extremely complex bracket sets are testament to the Great East Hall's importance as a structure during the Tang Dynasty.
-According to the 11th-century architectural treatise, Yingzao Fashi, the Great East Hall closely corresponds to a seventh rank building in a system of eight ranks.
-The high rank of the Great East Hall indicates that even in the Tang Dynasty it was an important building, and no other buildings from the period with such a high rank survive.
+The hipped-roof and the extremely complex bracket sets are testament to the Dongda Hall's importance as a structure during the Tang dynasty.
+According to the 11th-century architectural treatise, Yingzao Fashi, the Dongda Hall closely corresponds to a seventh rank building in a system of eight ranks.
+The high rank of the Dongda Hall indicates that even in the Tang dynasty it was an important building.
+No other building from the period with such a high rank has survived.

-Inside the hall are thirty-six sculptures, as well as murals on each wall that date from the Tang Dynasty and later periods.
-The center of the hall has a platform with three large statues of Sakyamuni, Amitabha and Maitreya sitting on lotus shaped seats.
+Inside the hall are thirty-six sculptures, as well as murals on each wall that date from the Tang dynasty and later periods.
+The center of the hall has a platform with three large statues of Shijiamounifo (Sakyamuni), Amituofo (Amitabha) and Mi Le Fo (Maitreya) sitting on lotus shaped seats.
 Each of the three statues is flanked by four assistants on the side and two bodhisattvas in front.
-Next to the platform, there are statues of Manjusri riding a lion as well as Samantabhadra on an elephant.
+Next to the platform, there are statues of Wenshu (Manjusri) riding a lion as well as Puxian (Samantabhadra) on an elephant.
 Two heavenly kings stand on either side of the dais.
 A statue representing the hall's benefactor, Ning Gongwu and one of the monk who helped build the hall Yuancheng, are present in the back of the hall.
 There is one large mural in the hall that shows events that took place in the Jataka, which chronicles Buddha's past life.
 Smaller murals in the temple show Manjusri and Samantabhadra gathering donors to help support the upkeep of the temple.